open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 Our objective in this section is to add a custom attribute to the component by pressing a button in our app's UI.
 By default, services or UI components inside the app do not get a reference to the app's custom element.
-However, the builtin service implementing `"runtime.ApplicationContext"` can be used to achieve that goal.
+However, the builtin service providing `"runtime.ApplicationContext"` can be used to achieve that goal.

 Thus, we edit our app's `build.config.mjs` to state that the UI requires a reference of the service: